Residential Lobby#

 • Lights can be organized in a single USD for universal editing.
 This also makes it easy to duplicate lighting schemes for various design options and also to adjust lighting for different daylight times.

 As a quick aside, given that this project was managed inside of Omniverse, the team was able to take advantage of the RTX rendering to do accurate lighting and shading of the MDL surfaces directly within the stage and get the results needed.
-If you’re working with another render delegate (such as Storm) or inside another app like USDView, the lighting may appear very blown out if the renderer does not support UsdCamera’s exposure attribute, which we use to model the response of the camera to the physically plausible values authored for the lights’ emission.
+If you’re working with another render delegate (such as Storm) or inside another app like usdview, the lighting may appear very blown out if the renderer does not support UsdCamera’s exposure attribute, which we use to model the response of the camera to the physically plausible values authored for the lights’ emission.
 Also be aware that if your renderer does not support shadow transmission through glass, you may need to disable cast shadows on the facade glass objects to avoid the lobby being in complete shadow.

 The Residential Lobby dataset offers a great learning opportunity for you to better get to grips with OpenUSD and the different advantages that each composition arc offers in an AECO project workflow.